k1bray/bellabeat_case_study/README.md

 - Checked each table schema

-  -  o Updated and converted column datatypes from default import as varchar(50)

-• Created minute_activity table from joining all minute-timeframe tables

-• Created hourly_activity table from joining all hour-timeframe tables

-• Established metadata info

-  o Count of users for each table

-  o Earliest/latest date in each table

-  o Utilized date math to calculate and verify difference in start/end dates

-  o Counted each distinct date record for comparison with date math

-• Checked for record completion/saturation using two tables to determine level of user participation across device functionality

-• Checked for duplicate records in each table being used for the study

-  o No duplicates found in minute_activity table

-  o No duplicates found in hourly_activity table

-  o No duplicates found in daily_activity table

-  o 3 duplicates found in daily_sleep table

-     Created new table with DISTINCT info from daily_sleep

-     Deleted original daily_sleep table

-     Renamed new table to replace daily_sleep after deletion

-  o No duplicates found in hourly_intensity table

-  o 543 duplicates found in minute_sleep table

-     Created new table with DISTINCT info from minute_sleep table

-     Deleted original minute_sleep table

-     Renamed new table to replace minute_sleep after deletion

-  o No duplicates found in weight_log table

-• Checked for NULL values in all tables

-• Checked the daily_activity table for various issues/inconsistencies

-  o There were no NULL values found in the daily_activity table

-• Checked the character length of the Id column in all tables to be used

-  o Id column in all tables matched with 10 characters

-• Checked for outliers in all tables

-  o Both the MIN and the MAX for all tables appear to be legitimate or explainable

-• Validated the dataset

-  o Double checked for accuracy due to any changes made

-  o Double checked that all data was formatted correctly

-•	Renamed all tables to maintain consistency and standardization

-•	Explored database tables to determine which tables would be most useful

-•	Checked each table schema

-  o	Updated and converted column datatypes from default import as varchar(50)

-•	Created minute_activity table from joining all minute-timeframe tables

-•	Created hourly_activity table from joining all hour-timeframe tables

-•	Established metadata info

-  o	Count of users for each table

-  o	Earliest/latest date in each table

-  o	Utilized date math to calculate and verify difference in start/end dates

-  o	Counted each distinct date record for comparison with date math

-•	Checked for record completion/saturation using two tables to determine level of user participation across device functionality

-•	Checked for duplicate records in each table being used for the study

-  o	No duplicates found in minute_activity table

-  o	No duplicates found in hourly_activity table

-  o	No duplicates found in daily_activity table

-  o	3 duplicates found in daily_sleep table

-    	Created new table with DISTINCT info from daily_sleep

-    	Deleted original daily_sleep table

-    	Renamed new table to replace daily_sleep after deletion

-  o	No duplicates found in hourly_intensity table

-  o	543 duplicates found in minute_sleep table

-    	Created new table with DISTINCT info from minute_sleep table

-    	Deleted original minute_sleep table

-    	Renamed new table to replace minute_sleep after deletion

-  o	No duplicates found in weight_log table

-•	Checked for NULL values in all tables

-•	Checked the daily_activity table for various issues/inconsistencies

-  o	There were no NULL values found in the daily_activity table

-•	Checked the character length of the Id column in all tables to be used

-  o	Id column in all tables matched with 10 characters

-•	Checked for outliers in all tables

-  o	Both the MIN and the MAX for all tables appear to be legitimate or explainable

-•	Validated the dataset

-  o	Double checked for accuracy due to any changes made

-  o	Double checked that all data was formatted correctly
->>>>>>> e1fca3f47d51169a8056c39dd200786fab00b391:README.md
+  - Updated and converted column datatypes from default import as varchar(50)

+- Created minute_activity table from joining all minute-timeframe tables

+- Created hourly_activity table from joining all hour-timeframe tables

+- Established metadata info

+  - Count of users for each table

+  - Earliest/latest date in each table

+  - Utilized date math to calculate and verify difference in start/end dates

+  - Counted each distinct date record for comparison with date math

+- Checked for record completion/saturation using two tables to determine level of user participation across device functionality

+- Checked for duplicate records in each table being used for the study

+  - No duplicates found in minute_activity table

+  - No duplicates found in hourly_activity table

+  - No duplicates found in daily_activity table

+  - 3 duplicates found in daily_sleep table

+    - Created new table with DISTINCT info from daily_sleep

+    - Deleted original daily_sleep table

+    - Renamed new table to replace daily_sleep after deletion

+  - No duplicates found in hourly_intensity table

+  - 543 duplicates found in minute_sleep table

+    - Created new table with DISTINCT info from minute_sleep table

+    - Deleted original minute_sleep table

+    - Renamed new table to replace minute_sleep after deletion

+  - No duplicates found in weight_log table

+- Checked for NULL values in all tables

+- Checked the daily_activity table for various issues/inconsistencies

+  - There were no NULL values found in the daily_activity table

+- Checked the character length of the Id column in all tables to be used

+  - Id column in all tables matched with 10 characters

+- Checked for outliers in all tables

+  - Both the MIN and the MAX for all tables appear to be legitimate or explainable

+- Validated the dataset

+  - Double checked for accuracy due to any changes made

+  - Double checked that all data was formatted correctly

+- Renamed all tables to maintain consistency and standardization

+- Explored database tables to determine which tables would be most useful

+- Checked each table schema

+  - Updated and converted column datatypes from default import as varchar(50)

+- Created minute_activity table from joining all minute-timeframe tables

+- Created hourly_activity table from joining all hour-timeframe tables

+- Established metadata info

+  - Count of users for each table

+  - Earliest/latest date in each table

+  - Utilized date math to calculate and verify difference in start/end dates

+  - Counted each distinct date record for comparison with date math

+- Checked for record completion/saturation using two tables to determine level of user participation across device functionality

+- Checked for duplicate records in each table being used for the study

+  - No duplicates found in minute_activity table

+  - No duplicates found in hourly_activity table

+  - No duplicates found in daily_activity table

+  - 3 duplicates found in daily_sleep table

+    - Created new table with DISTINCT info from daily_sleep

+    - Deleted original daily_sleep table

+    - Renamed new table to replace daily_sleep after deletion

+  - No duplicates found in hourly_intensity table

+  - 543 duplicates found in minute_sleep table

+    - Created new table with DISTINCT info from minute_sleep table

+    - Deleted original minute_sleep table

+    - Renamed new table to replace minute_sleep after deletion

+  - No duplicates found in weight_log table

+- Checked for NULL values in all tables

+- Checked the daily_activity table for various issues/inconsistencies

+  - There were no NULL values found in the daily_activity table

+- Checked the character length of the Id column in all tables to be used

+  - Id column in all tables matched with 10 characters

+- Checked for outliers in all tables

+  - Both the MIN and the MAX for all tables appear to be legitimate or explainable

+- Validated the dataset

+  - Double checked for accuracy due to any changes made

+  - Double checked that all data was formatted correctly

 ## Analysis and Discussion
 ### Overview of the Analysis Process